bradovich/public/README.md

 ### emotions.ipynb:
 Predicts emotion of any text string using Natural Language Processing in TensorFlow - trained from Reddit comments.
 ### credit_card_fraud-model.ipynb:
-Predicts fraudulent credit card payments using Logistic Regression and Random Forest models in Scikit-Learn.
+Predicts fraudulent credit card payments using a variety of classification models in Scikit-Learn.
 ### final.R:
 Code from Data Visualization final (bradovich.github.io).
 ### mandelbrot.py: